Important Triangles in Thyroid Surgery

 This is an inverted triangle with

-• the medial edge of retracted strap muscles as the lateral margin
+• Lateral Border: Medial edge of the retracted strap muscles

-• the superior border is lower edge of the inferior pole of the gland
+• Superior Border: Lower edge of the inferior pole of the thyroid gland

 Joll’s Triangle